 Employees are subject to disciplinary action up to and including discharge when the Department Manager and/or City Administrator determines that, for the good of the City, such action is necessary for the good of the City.
 The discipline that may be imposed includes but is not limited to oral reprimand, written warning, probation, reduction of leave balances, suspension without pay, demotion and discharge.
 In addition, the City may procedurally suspend an employee pending investigation to determine if disciplinary action is appropriate.
 If the City determines an unpaid suspension is appropriate discipline, exempt employees will be suspended in full-day increments; non-exempt employees will be suspended in partial or full-day increments.
 In addition, the City may impose a combination of disciplinary measures.
-The discipline imposed in any particular situation is at the sole discretion of the City.
-Nothing in any of the City's policies or by virtue of any past practice of the City requires the City to follow any particular course of discipline.
+The discipline imposed in any particular situation is at the sole discretion of the City requires the City to follow any particular course of discipline.
 Supervisors and department head must submit terminations to the Administrator for review.